+We’ve seen how Zeiss have used light objectives and heavy eyepieces to shift the SFs’ balance point backwards.
+Zeiss call this their ErgoBalanceTM concept.
 That rearwards weight bias is very apparent and really works for me, helping to reduce fatigue when viewing for long periods.
-Handling is consequently very good.
+Handling is consequently outstanding.
 The barrels are long enough that holding around the ends feels natural and helps reduce shakes.
 For me this makes the lack of thumb indents irrelevant.
 That smooth, thin armour feels slightly less comfortable than Swarovski’s though.

 The SFs feel light and handy and their length isn’t a problem for me.
 In fact, that extra length makes them easier to hold than a very compact 10x42 like Swarovski’s SLCs, but obviously bulkier for travel.